-- 1. Review Galatians 4:4-9.
-God sent His only Son into the world to free us from slavery to sin.
-Yet even though we are free, we still sometimes find ourselves drawn to certain aspects of our slavery.
-Explain. - 2.
-Galatians 5:19-26 juxtaposes two worldviews.
+- 1. Galatians 5:19-26 juxtaposes two worldviews.
 Describe the evidence of life lived according to the sinful nature and life lived according to the Spirit.
-What dangers does Paul warn about in verses 25 and 26? - 3.
+What dangers does Paul warn about in verses 25 and 26? - 2.
 Explain the positive and negative applications of reaping and sowing explained in Galatians 6:8.
 What positive seeds do you plan to sow today?
-What negative will you ask God's Spirit to enable you to ignore? - 4.
-Describe what it means to you that, in spite of your sin and unworthiness, God, in Christ, has chosen, adopted, predestined, and included you in His kingdom (Ephesians 1:1-14). - 5.
+What negative ones will you ask God's Spirit to enable you to ignore? - 3.
+Describe what it means to you that, in spite of your sin and unworthiness, God, in Christ, has chosen, adopted, predestined, and included you in His kingdom (Ephesians 1:1-14). - 4.
 Review Ephesians 2:8-10.
 What is the relationship between grace and works in the life of a believer?
-(Look back also to 1 Corinthians 13:1-13.) - 6.
+(Look back also to 1 Corinthians 13:1-13.) - 5.
 Ephesians 3:11-13 reminds us that through Christ we may approach our heavenly Father with freedom and confidence.
-According to verses 14-19 what is Paul's prayer?
+According to verses 14-19, what is Paul's prayer?
 For whom does he pray it?
 Paul adds that God "is able to do far more abundantly than all that we ask or think, according to the power at work within us" (Ephesians 3:20).
-Why not pray for the same things as Paul did right now-for yourself and for others?
+Why not pray for the same things as Paul did right now-for yourself and for others? - 6.
+Ephesians 4 describes the oneness God's people have in Him.
+What is meant by speaking the truth in love?
+When is it difficult for God's people to speak the truth in love?
+By God's grace, what will be the outcome (vv.
+15-16)? - 7.
+Review Ephesians 5:22-33.
+Why is the one-flesh union of marriage an apt metaphor for the relationship between Christ and His Church?
+See also Ephesians 4:3-6. - 8.
+Why is Paul's prayer request recorded in Ephesians 6:19-20 fitting for believers of all time to ask others to pray?
+See also Ephesians 4:15-16.